canada-ca/design-system/style-guide/index.md

 ---
 altLangPage: "https://conception.canada.ca/guide-redaction"
 date: 2017-10-05
-dateModified:  2023-10-12
+dateModified:  2023-10-31
-description: "These are the rules to create web content that can be easily found, understood and used."
+description: "The Canada.ca Content Style Guide provides the rules to create web content that can be easily found, understood and used."
 title: "Canada.ca Content Style Guide"
 ---
 <section id="intro">